kylesmartin/PayItForward/README.md

 # PayItForward
-A game about sharing funds.
+A game about sharing funds